Is my relationship toxic? How to know your relationship is toxic?

-If you have been asking these questions to yourself lately, chances are that it’s toxic indeed.
+If you have been asking these questions lately, the chances are that it is indeed toxic.
 Wondering how to get out of a toxic marriage or how to deal with toxic husband/wife will get you nowhere.

 How to know your relationship is toxic

 Living in a toxic marriage may remove all happiness from your life, deteriorate your mental-health and feeling of well-being, push you into a constant feeling of self-doubt and shame and even lead you to have suicidal thoughts.

 1. Lack of communication

-3. Fights and arguments
+4. Fights and arguments

-Couples tend to learn more about each other over the years and develop a better understanding that helps them minimize conflicts and enhance love and support between them.
+Couples tend to learn more about each other over the years and develop a better understanding that helps them minimize marital conflicts and enhance love and support between them.

 Can a toxic marriage be saved?